 One way to avoid generalizations is to have a rich, multifaceted life.
-If your job is your entire life and then something goes wrong at work, it can be easy to feel like a loser.
-If you are dedicated to your work, but you also have a warm family life, good friends, and a hobby that matters to you, then you have much more to fall back on when something goes wrong in one of these areas.
+If your job is your entire life,when something goes wrong at work, it can be easy to feel like a loser.
+If you are dedicated to your work, but you also have a fulfilling family life, good friends, and a hobby that matters to you, then you have much more to fall back on when something goes wrong in one of these areas.

-As mentioned above, you may feel like a loser because one person called you that or because one thing went wrong.
-This can't possibly provide a reliable picture of everything you do or everything you are.
-After all, your job, your social group, and your bank account don't provide a complete picture of who you are as a person.
+As mentioned above, you may feel like a loser because of something one person said, or because one thing went wrong.
+This can’t possibly provide a reliable picture of everything you do or everything you are.
+After all, your job, your social group, and your bank account don’t provide a complete picture of who you are as a person.

 When an aspect of your life has you feeling down, pay attention to your best characteristics.
 You might feel like a loser, but undoubtedly, there are ways you show up in the world as a worthwhile person.
 Are you good at math, friendly to strangers, strong and healthy, or kind to your pets?
 Do you have other qualities that are valuable to yourself and others?
-It's extremely unlikely that you don't.
-Remind yourself of the positive attributes you possess, and continue to practice them every day, even though that can seem hard when you're feeling down.
+It’s extremely unlikely that you are as one-dimensional as you believe.
+Remind yourself of the positive attributes you possess, and continue to practice them every day, even though that can seem hard when you’re feeling down.

 List Your Life Achievements